cablelabs/QuantumFoundations/README.md

 ### Docker

 A Docker image of the notebooks and the dependencies needed to run them is provided for a convenient way to jump right into the code.

-*An image will be pushed to a public registry from which it can be pulled.*
+The simplest way to do so is to use `docker compose` to instantiate a notebook server with the proper port exposed.

 To run the example, simply use `docker compose up` in this directory.
 Once the container has been created, click the link in the log output to navigate to the